Veterans & Servicemembers- Educational Benefits

 On April 27, 2012, the White House issued EO 13607, which created the Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members.
 Olivet has adopted these principles.
 They strengthen consumer protections for students who receive these benefits and provide access to information to help them make informed choices about their college education.

-ONU’s financial aid and student debt statistics, including the cohort default rate, can be found at https://collegescorecard.ed.gov/school/?147828-Olivet-Nazarene-University.
+ONU’s financial aid and student debt statistics, including the cohort default rate, can be found here.
 Should the CDR ever exceed the national average, we will disclose here.

-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
-In instances when a Service member stops attending due to a military service obligation, ONU will work with the affected Service member to identify solutions that will not result in a student debt for the returned portion.
+Tuition Assistance funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+In instances where a service member stops attending due to a military service obligation, ONU will work with the affected service member to identify solutions that will not result in a student debt for the returned portion.

 ONU will (a) Return any TA Program funds directly to the Military Service, not to the Service member. (b) Up to the start date, return all (100 percent) TA funds to the appropriate Military Service when the Service member does not: (i) Begin attendance at ONU; or (ii) Start a course, regardless of whether the student starts other courses. (c) Return any TA funds paid for a course that is cancelled by ONU.